sparticle999/SpaceCompany/README.md

 # RoadMap

-v0.2.0 The Wondrous Update
-- Added Wonders
+v0.2.1
 - Added Computerized Tier of resource machines
 - When loading game, the tab you left on is the tab you now start on.

 # Changelog:

-v0.1.3
+v0.2.0 The Wondrous Update
+- Added Wonder Tab
+- Added two different wonders - Precious Wonder & Power Wonder
+- Added ability to upgrade Wonders
--
+- Added Uranium & Lava
+- Added Nuclear & Magmatic Power

 v0.1.2
 - Added auto-saving